enordmoe/HW3eda/HW3eda.md

 # Movie Data Analysis

-In this analysis, you will investigate IMDB and Rotten Tomatoes ratings for a random sample of 651 movies.
-The following command loads the data into a dataframe named `movies.`.[^1]
+In this analysis, you will investigate IMDB and Rotten Tomatoes ratings for a random sample of 651 movies just in time for the Academy Awards in early March!
+The following command loads the data into a dataframe named `movies`.[^1]

 ``` r
 # load the data from an R binary data file into the data frame movies